sot/acis_thermal_check/doc/source/index.rst

 ``acis_thermal_check`` is a library which provides the tools to use and maintain *Chandra* thermal models.
 These tools depend on the commanded states database which is accessed primarily via the |Chandra_cmd_states|_ module, and the engineering archive which is accessed via the |Ska_engarchive|_ module.
-More specifically, ``acis_thermal_check`` generates backstop load review outputs for checking ACIS temperatures such as 1DEAMZT, 1DPAMZT, and 1PDEAAT.
+More specifically, ``acis_thermal_check`` generates backstop load review outputs for checking ACIS temperatures such as 1DEAMZT, 1DPAMZT, 1PDEAAT, and the ACIS focal plane temperature.
 It also generates model validation plots for these temperatures comparing predicted values to telemetry for the previous three weeks.

 Documentation Contents
 ----------------------